-- Close the lid and seal with chapati/bread dough.(Use kitchen towel to seal if dough not available)
+- Close the lid and seal it with chapati/bread dough.(Use a kitchen towel to seal if dough is not available)

 - Cook over low heat for 20 minutes.

-- Place a saucepan under the pot and cook the rice over very low heat for another 30 minutes.
+- Place the rice pot on top of a saucepan and cook the rice over very low heat for another 30 minutes.